Introduction

 Shifting our focus to South Korea, Park Kyungjoo presents an insightful discussion on how racialized anti-refugee sentiment evolved in South Korea following the 2016–2017 Candlelight Protests, which ultimately led to the impeachment of President Park Geun-hye.
 While the Candlelight Protests and their outcomes symbolize South Korean civil society’s capacity to champion democratic values, Park argues that the process, as well as the new progressive administration that relied on the civic power mobilized through the movement, were deeply nationalistic, excluding migrants, ethnic minorities, and refugees from the political agenda.
 In fact, due to concerns about national security and the consolidation of the nation following the Candlelight Protests, refugees are now increasingly seen as a hindrance to South Korea’s political progress.
 Park’s essay sheds light on how global politics of refugee rights are both reproduced and complicated by local racial politics, and why refugee issues in South Korea are connected to larger issues of global anti-Muslim racism.

-For Japan, Ryang Yong-Song examines the geopolitical and historical context in which racism against Zainichi has emerged and been exacerbated in recent decades.
+For Japan, Ryang Yong-Song examines the geopolitical and historical context in which racism against the Zainichi has emerged and been exacerbated in recent decades.
 According to Ryang, two factors, neoliberalism and the “1952 system,” have jointly shaped the development of what he calls the “Zainichi Privilege Myth.”
 This myth is the belief that the Zainichi unfairly enjoy state welfare and alleged privileges.
 The 1952 system, which granted Japan’s official independence from American Occupation through the San Francisco Peace Treaty of 1952, simultaneously stripped former colonized populations of Japanese nationality.
 Instead, Zainichi Koreans were granted special permission to reside in Japan.
 Ryang investigates how this arrangement continues to govern non-Japanese nationals and, as a result, has become the basis for persisting structural racism against Zainichi Koreans.

 Another perspective from Japan comes from Hikaru Fujii, whose oeuvre as a visual artist critically responds to contemporary social issues.
 Fujii employs extensive research and fieldwork to investigate existing systems and structures in contemporary Japan, on the premise that art is produced through its intimate relationship to society and history.
 Fujii’s piece illustrates his installation works, which explores how the racialized concept of Japaneseness has consistently defined and perceived its otherness.
 Using images and videos of installations, readers will experience the historical journey from the sixteenth century to the present, in which the label of “Japanese” has constantly drawn and redrawn boundaries between “us” and “them.”
 Fujii’s piece raises essential questions about what art can do to expose and combat persistent racism.

-While the authors come from various backgrounds (Adebayo as a social science researcher, Park as an activist, Ryang as a researcher of language culture, and Fujii as a visual artist), all of their pieces contribute to cultural studies by navigating the locally specific cultural terrain, in which online speech, visual art, and popular media discourses reinforce, but are also used to combat, racism shaped by local politics.
-They clearly attest to how constructions of race and racism in East Asia are direct results of culturally produced racist images of Black people on popular media, of Muslims and Zainichi through misinformation on social media, and of various ethnic others in paintings and curatorial practices.
+While the authors come from various backgrounds (Adebayo as a social science researcher, Park as an activist, Ryang as a sociologist, and Fujii as a visual artist), all of their pieces contribute to cultural studies by navigating the locally specific cultural terrain, in which online speech, visual art, and popular media discourses reinforce, but are also used to combat, racism shaped by local politics.
+They clearly attest to how constructions of race and racism in East Asia are direct results of culturally produced racist images of Black people on popular media, of Muslims and the Zainichi through misinformation on social media, and of various ethnic others in paintings and curatorial practices.
 This local specificity of cultural constructions of race and racism, however, also points us to how the minoritarian subjects discriminated against by racist policies and community responses mobilize their own practices to critique the normative structure of racism and ethno-nationalism, which continue to shape East Asia.
 Participants in Fujii’s media and performance works, for instance, make visible, through their voices and embodied movements, how the interiority of the everyday racist aggression has deep roots in the modern history of Japan, thereby offering a critique not commonly available in (or accepted by) its society.
 Adebayo’s interlocutors, Femi and Mei, use their storytelling skills to critically reevaluate the popular discourses present in China, as well as in Nigeria, against interracial couples but also to educate their children to embrace their identities in a challenging environment hostile to multiracial children.
 Combatting online hate speech, subjects discussed in Park and Ryang’s pieces, especially Muslim refugees and stateless Koreans, show, though perhaps not explicitly, how they consistently document threatening text messages they receive, misinformation abound on social media, or sites of right-wing protests as their own way to archive a long and arduous process of anti-racist activism.
 Even though these are locally specific examples from East Asia, they resonate with the question of how to combat racist online misinformation, which has triggered and, in part, contributed directly to large-scale violence in various parts of the world including the Democratic Republic of the Congo, Palestine, Syria, and Yemen among others.
 Ryang specifically points to how understanding modern and contemporary racism in Japan in the context of Western modernity can be a crucial tool for linking East Asia to the broader issues of racism globally, especially in the cases like the genocide in Palestine.

 With this, the East Asia section editors of the CcRrrC are critically aware of the two blindspots in this section: the relative underrepresentation of the rest of East Asia (e.g. North Korea, Mongolia, Taiwan, Hong Kong, Macau, and Tibet) and the lack of women writers, and subsequently, limited if not scant discussion of gender and sexuality in the constructions of race and racism in East Asia.
-Particularly regarding the latter, the East Asia section editors observed both welcoming and worrying signs regarding women activists, journalists, artists, and cultural practitioners working within East Asia on the relationship between gender and race, anti-Black discrimination, and Islamophobia.
+In particular, the East Asia section editors observed both welcoming and worrying signs regarding women activists, journalists, artists, and cultural practitioners working within East Asia on the relationship between gender and race, anti-Black discrimination, and Islamophobia.
 The women writers we initially approached were, in general, overworked and highly in demand, constantly responding to media and research inquiries about race relations in East Asia and taking on an enormous amount of activist and research works, as race and racism have become an urgent topic worthy of scholarly attention in the region.
 While increased visibility of these authors’ presence across different fields is certainly encouraging, the hurdles we faced as editors to commissioning women authors, especially non-academics, further raises critical questions about gender dynamics, hierarchy, and labor within the field of race and ethnicity research itself in East Asia.
 We, the editors, consider this a learning moment and an urgent call to multiply spaces like the CcRrrC to diversify voices while also strengthening intersectional approaches to the cultural constructions of race and racism in East Asia.

 Notes